babel/website/docs/usage/caveats.md

 **will not** be inherited.
 See the [protoToAssign](/docs/usage/transformers#proto-to-assign) for a possible work around.

+For classes that have `super`s, the super class wont resolve correctly.
+You can get around this by enabling [loose mode](/docs/usage/loose) for classes.

 ### Getters/setters (8 and below)

 In IE8 `Object.defineProperty` can only be used on DOM objects.
 This is